-You must declare goods to Customs if you import or export these goods from or to a country outside the EU.
+Do you import or export goods from or to a country outside the EU?
+You must declare these goods to Customs.
 Based on your declaration, Customs will calculate the import or export duty.
 Customs will also decide whether any other Customs regulations are applicable, for example in relation to safety, health, the economy and the environment.

 Customs prefers electronic declarations.
 If you do not have much experience of importing and exporting and customs clearance, it would be a good idea to have the customs declaration made by a shipper, logistical service provider or customs agent.
 If you regularly import or export (in Dutch), you can submit your own customs declarations.
 Please contact the National Helpdesk Dutch Customs to do so, you will need:

 - to register electronic messaging from Customs.